-In addition to continuing to reform current laws to strengthen victims' rights, much of what remains to be done for victims of crime has more to do with changing attitudes than legislation.
-Those within the system must accept that victims have a role in the justice system and that that role must be respected.
-This is the biggest challenge facing the victims' rights movement, especially with respect to Crowns and judges.
+While there is criticism of the Bill, stating that it does not go far enough, it is a step towards changing attitudes in the Canadian criminal justice system.
+The gate keepers must begin to accept that victims have a role in the justice system and that that role must be respected.
+This is perhaps the biggest ongoing challenge facing victims and their advocates, especially with respect to Crowns, defence lawyers and judges.